Types of e-commerce

-Business-to-business (b2b)
+Business-to-business (B2B)

 B2B e-commerce refers to the sale of goods or services between businesses via an online sales portal.
 While sometimes the buyer is the end user, often the buyer resells to the consumer.
 This type of e-commerce typically applies to the relationship between producers and wholesalers; it may additionally remain applied to the relationship between the producers or the wholesalers and the retailers themselves.
 However, the same relationship can also occur between service providers and business organizations.
 B2B typically requires more venture capital and a longer sales cycle, but results in higher order value and more recurring purchases.

-As newer generations become decision makers in business, B2B ecommerce will become more important.
-In 2015, Google found that close to half of B2B buyers were millennials—nearly double the amount reported in 2012.

-Examples of this model are ExxonMobil Corporation, the Chevron Corporation, Boeing, and Archer-Daniels-Midland.
-These businesses have custom, enterprise ecommerce platforms that work directly with other businesses in a closed environment.

 The advantages of B2B e-commerce include: